marciahe/PrepCourse/README.md

 # PrepCourse
-Excersies for the Prep Course of Henry (soyhenry.com)
+Excercises for the Prep Course of Henry (soyhenry.com)